wzrdk3lly/eth-allowlist-poc/README.md

 When you have foundry installed, clone this repo and run `forge build`.

 run this commnand `forge test --match-path path/to/test/file`.
 EX: forge test `forge test --match-path test/allowList.t.sol`

-### Tips:

-- The paramaters are to be the parameters of the method you select. in an approve function you have the params(spender, amount).
-The spender param should corelate to your deployed implementation contract.
-In our case we want to validate that the spender is the investX smart contract adddress.